Writing and Communication Center

 The WCC is primarily staffed by student consultants.
 Our undergraduate consultants, from a variety of majors, are strong writers and communicators who enjoy helping their fellow students.
-We also have a graduate assistant, a graduate writing coordinator, a staff specialist, and a faculty director.
+We also have two graduate assistants, a graduate writing specialist, and a faculty director.

 For in-person consultations, we accept walk-ins if we have openings in our schedule.
 Writers with appointments take priority.
 For online consultations, appointments are required and must be made at least one day in advance.
 Appointments for both types of consultations can be made using the Appointment System.

 You can make up to two in-person appointments per day (spaced out or back to back) or one online appointment per day.
 You can make up to three online appointments per week, and there is currently no weekly limit for in-person appointments.

 Yes, absolutely!
 If you need general help with issues of organization, clarity, grammar, style, and citation, you can always make an appointment with any of our consultants.
 Graduate students looking for more specialized help have the option of booking an appointment with our graduate assistants, graduate writing specialist, or faculty director.
 Our graduate writing specialist is also available to help with dissertation and thesis manuscript formatting.

 The TL; DR version: lively conversation between peers.